 Ms. Robina Gokongwei Pe shall transition to the role of Chairman of RRHI effective January 1, 2025.
 She will likewise be the Chairman of the Remuneration, Nomination and Succession Planning Committee effective January 1, 2025.
 Mr. Stanley C. Co shall be a Director of RRHI and be the President and Chief Executive Officer of RRHI effective January 1, 2025.
 Mr. Curtis Liu shall be a Director of RRHI and be a member of the Audit and Risk Oversight Committee effective September 1, 2024.
-He will take the seat to be vacated by Mr. Choo Peng Chee who has resigned as a Director and member of the Audit and Risk Oversight Committee of RRHI effective September 1, 2024.
-The share buyback program was extended for the additional amount of Philippine Pesos: One Billion (P1,000,000,000.00).
-The By-Laws of RRHI shall be amended in order to change the date of the annual meeting of the shareholders from "the last Thursday of May" to "any day in May of each year as may be determined by the Board of Directors".
-Press Release - Robinsons Retail appoints Stanley C. Co as President &amp; CEO July 30, 2024 Material Information/Transactions and Press Release - Robinsons Retail's Core Net Earnings Up 15% in the Second Quarter October 18, 2024 Robinsons Retail Holdings, Inc.'s 3Q / 9M 2024 Unaudited Results Earnings Call October 22, 2024 Changes in Board Committee Members October 25, 2024 Material Information/Transactions and Press Release - Robinsons Retail's Core Net Earnings Higher by 8% in the First Nine Months of 2024
+He will take the seat to be vacated by Mr. Choo Peng Chee who has resigned as a Risk Oversigned as a Risk Oversigned and Risk Oversigned and Risk Oversigned as a Risk Oversigned and Risk Oversigned as a Risk Oversigned and Risk Oversigned and Risk Oversigned as a Risk Oversigned and Risk Oversigned as a Risk Oversigned and Risk Oversigned Director and member of the Audit and Risk Oversight Committee of RRHI effective September 1, 2024.
+5. The share buyback program was extended for the additional amount of Philippine Pesos: One Billion (P1,000,000,000.00).
+6. The By-Laws of RRHI shall be amended in order to change the date of the annual meeting of the shareholders from "the last Thursday of May" to "any day in May of each year as may be determined by the Board of Directors".
+Press Release - Robinsons Retail appoints Stanley C. Co as President & CEO July 30, 2024 Material Information/Transactions and Press Release - Robinsons Retail's Core Net Earnings Up 15% in the Second Quarter October 18, 2024 Robinsons Retail Holdings, Inc.'s 3Q / 9M 2024 Unaudited Results Earnings Call October 22, 2024 Changes in Board Committee Members October 25, 2024 Material Information/Transactions and Press Release - Robinsons Retail's Core Net Earnings Higher by 8% in the First Nine Months of 2024